The Talcott Family

 - Talcott Havens

-updated on 10 June 1710, indicating that Ann was still alive at that
+updated on 10 June 1710, indicating that Elizabeth was still alive at that

 point.
 Susanna was the widow of Thomas Shortland who was involved with

-daughters of William Talcott of Colchester aforesaid stapler that is to
+of William Talcott of Colchester aforesaid stapler that is to say unto Anne

-say unto Anne ffurly wife of John ffurly of Colchester aforsd Merchant
+ffurly wife of John ffurly of Colchester aforsd Merchant and Elizabeth

 Robert Talcott